 The AAAD serves as the single point of entry for individuals and families seeking information about CHOICES including institutional and Home and Community-Based Services (HCBS).
 The AAAD provides: outreach and education about Long Term Services and Supports (LTSS) options for the community-at-large, consumers, caregivers and providers; information and referral for individuals or families considering options for LTSS; screening and assessment to assist individuals and families in determining possible eligibility and need for LTSS; facilitated enrollment into the CHOICES LTSS system; and advocacy on behalf of individuals and families seeking access to and/or receiving Medicaid-reimbursed LTSS.
-In FY16, the AAAD began providing Ombudsman services for CHOICES members receiving the Community Living Supports (CLS) benefit, including members identified for transition to CLS.
-Five staff members from the UCAAAD completed the required training for a CHOICES Ombudsman.
+The AAAD also provides Ombudsman services for CHOICES members receiving the Community Living Supports (CLS) benefit, including members identified for transition to CLS.